About Cialis (Tadalafil)

 Always take this medicine exactly as your doctor has told you.
 Check with your doctor or pharmacist if you are not sure.

-Do not take CIALIS more than once a day.
+Do not take TADALAFIL more than once a day.

-Once a day dosing of CIALIS may be useful to men who anticipate having sexual activity two or more times per week.
+Once a day dosing of TADALAFIL may be useful to men who anticipate having sexual activity two or more times per week.

-When taken once a day CIALIS allows you to obtain an erection, when sexually stimulated, at any time point during the 24 hours of the day.
+When taken once a day TADALAFIL allows you to obtain an erection, when sexually stimulated, at any time point during the 24 hours of the day.

-If you take more CIALIS than you should
+If you take more TADALAFIL than you should

 Contact your doctor.
 You may experience side effects described in section 4.

 Take your dose as soon as you remember but do not take a double dose to make up for a forgotten tablet.
-You should not take CIALIS more than once a day.
+You should not take TADALAFIL more than once a day.

 If you have any further questions on the use of this medicine, ask your doctor or pharmacist.